Kim Mai Guest

-Kim Mai Guest is an American voice actress.
-She is best known for her role as Mei Ling in Metal Gear series.
+Kim Mai Guest is an American television and voice actress.
+She is well known for her role as Mei Ling in Metal Gear series.

 Early life

-She was born in Indianapolis, Indiana, U.S..
-She was interested in acting from childhood and took part in school plays after she went to college there she worked in theatre plays.
+She was born in Indianapolis, Indiana, U.S. She was interested in acting from childhood and took part in school plays after she went to college, where she worked in theatre plays.

 Career

 After graduating from college, she moved to Los Angeles, where she joined a children's theatre group.
 She later took a voice acting class with Kris Zimmerman, who hired her for Metal Gear Solid to voice the character Mei Ling.
 She learned a Chinese accent for the role in just three days.

 Personal life

 She lives in Los Angeles and she has a daughter.